-Since inception through March 31, 2009, the Company had an accumulated deficit of \$6,817,425 and net cash used in operations of \$1,626,698.
-However, management of the Company believes that the funding from October, 2008 private placement of the Company's common shares (See Note 8) together with the anticipated raising of additional capital will allow them to continue operations and execute its business plan.
+Since inception through June 30, 2010, the Company had an accumulated deficit of \$8,000,708 and net cash used in operations of \$2,093,877.
+However, management of the Company believes that the funding during 2010 private placement of the Company's common shares (See Note 8) together with the anticipated raising of additional capital will allow it to continue operations and execute its business plan.

-Management believes the Company can raise adequate capital to keep the Company functioning through March 31, 2010.
+Management believes the Company can raise adequate capital to keep the Company functioning through June 30, 2011.
 However, no assurance can be given that the Company can obtain additional working capital, or if obtained, that such funding will not cause substantial dilution to shareholders of the Company.
 If the Company is unable to raise additional funds, it may be forced to change or delay its contemplated marketing and business plan.
 Being a development stage company, the Company is subject to all the risks inherent in the establishment of a new enterprise and the marketing and manufacturing of a new product, many of which risks are beyond the control of the Company.
 All of the factors discussed above raise substantial doubt about the Company's ability to continue as a going concern.